GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02/README.md

 Three different solitary waves (cases A, B, C) are propagated over a 1D composite beach.
-The analytical solutions are known for the linear shallow water equations.
+The analytical solutions are known for the linear shallow water equations (NTHMP benchmark 2).
+Experiments have also been conducted for this setup (NTHMP benchmark problem 5).
+Herein we combine these cases, by simultaneously comparing models with the linear analytical solution and experiments.

 ![Figure 1: Beach profile and gauge locations](solution_geometry_caseA_linear.png)

-For this problem we expect solutions based on the nonlinear shallow water equations to deviate from the linear solution.
-Physically, nonlinearity is significant for this problem because the wave amplitudes are not negligible compared to the depth (especially for cases B and C).

-Dispersion also matters physically for this problem because the wave length is sufficiently short compared to the water depth (moreso for cases B and C).
-It causes the reflected wave to be delayed in the experimental data, as compared to the linear solution.
-This also causes differences between experiments and non-dispersive shallow water models.
+Mathematically we expect solutions based on the nonlinear shallow water equations to deviate from the linear solution for this problem.
+Physically, nonlinearity is significant because the wave amplitudes are not negligible compared to the depth (especially for cases B and C).
+Dispersion also matters physically because the wave length is not very long short compared to the water depth (moreso for cases B and C).
+Dispersion causes the reflected wave to be delayed in the experimental data, as compared to the linear solution.
+It also causes short waves to form in the experiments, over regions where non-dispersive shallow water models predict shock formation.

 The [SWALS model](BP2_testcases.f90) is setup to take the numerical method as a commandline argument.
 This is used to test the linear shallow water solver (`linear`) as well as two